 When most people consider a career in social care, the role of a care worker is usually their first choice.
 The role of a care worker includes supporting people with all aspects of their lives, including social and physical activities, personal care, mobility and meal times.

 In order to be considered for this role, key skills such as English, number, digital, team working and problem-solving skills are required.
 As well as this, being able to work independently, excellent communication and listening skills, an understanding of policy and procedure and writing skills are also necessary.
 No official qualifications are necessary for the role, which means that it’s an easily accessible career choice.
-A Level 2 or 3 Diploma in Health and Social Care may be helpful, but full training is provided for those in a care worker role.
+A Level 2 or Level 3 Diploma in Health and Social Care may be helpful, but full training is provided for those in a care worker role.

 2. Personal Assistant